Maker's Mark wax seal deserves trademark: court

-The producer of Maker's Mark bourbon can enforce its trademark on the signature red dripping wax seal on its bottles and rivals may not use a similar seal, a appeals court ruled.
+The producer of Maker's Mark bourbon can enforce its trademark on the signature red dripping wax seal on its bottles and rivals may not use a similar seal, an appeals court ruled.

 Noting bourbon's "unique place in American culture and commerce," the 6th U.S. Circuit Court of Appeals said Beam Inc, which produces Maker's Mark, can stop rival liquor companies from using similar decorative seals on their products.